SilviaSaverino/Project3-Agenda/README.md

 Please find a list below of the libraries I have imported, with some information about their purpose and usage.

 - [Datetime](https://docs.python.org/3/library/datetime.html):
-    -The datetime module supplies classes for manipulating dates and times.
+    - The datetime module supplies classes for manipulating dates and times.
 - [Time](https://docs.python.org/3/library/time.html?highlight=time#module-time)
     - This module provides various time-related functions.
 I've been using it to add some second of program time sleep, to slow down its execution and give the user an impression of 'loading' or 'exiting' progressess.
 - [Calendar](https://docs.python.org/3/library/calendar.html?highlight=calendar#module-calendar)
     - Used to display the actual calendar to the user.
 - [Csv](https://docs.python.org/3/library/csv.html?highlight=csv#module-csv)
-    -The so-called CSV (Comma Separated Values) format is the most common import and export format for spreadsheets and databases.
+    - The so-called CSV (Comma Separated Values) format is the most common import and export format for spreadsheets and databases.

 # Technologies used